clydemcqueen/orca3/README.md

 ## Installation

-Orca3 has been tested on ROS2 Foxy and Galactic.
+Orca3 has been tested on ROS2 Foxy, Galactic and Rolling.
 See the [Dockerfile](Dockerfile) for installation instructions.

 ## Simulation with fiducial_vlam